 Every CFS course connects theory and experience through analysis, discussion, coursework, and reflection on internships with classmates.
 These thematic seminars are typically limited to 16 students to allow the maximum time for students to share their experiences and ideas in course and ensure close working relationships between students and instructors.
 Students explore Chicago through their internships, field trips, guest speakers and educational opportunities.
 Although classroom experience and grading varies by course, students should expect to participate in classroom discussion, do course reading, write reflective essays or blog posts, and create a final project, presentation, or paper.

-When choosing a CFS course or courses to apply for, you should decide:
+When choosing a CFS course to apply for, you should decide:

-- the amount of time you have to dedicate to your CFS Course + Internship Experience - can you dedicate a whole quarter or do you have to take 1 or 2 other courses while doing CFS?
+- the amount of time you have to dedicate to your CFS Course + Internship Experience - can you dedicate a whole quarter's worth of credit or do you have to take 1 or 2 other courses while doing CFS?

 We have two types of courses:

 - Variable credit courses (1-4 credits) allow students to either take up to 3 other NU courses or focus exclusively on their CFS experience for a quarter.
-Variable credit course days and times change quarter to quarter but are typically on weekday evenings.
-These courses are open to sophomores, juniors, and seniors.
+Variable credit course days and times change quarter to quarter but typically meet once a week in the evening.

 The number of credits you chose to take the CFS course for will dictate both the amount of coursework and the number of hours per week that you are expected to work at your internship.
 CFS courses typically count toward general graduation credits, but students should check with their departments or programs to see if CFS credits can count toward their major or minor.
 Read more about how CFS credit works.

-CFS courses that are Full-time (set at 4 units of credit):
+CFS courses that are Full-time (4 units of credit)

 CFS courses that are Variable Credit (1-4 units):